PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Not out, back up.
 And with all the crap that's down here, you can't tell me nobody dropped a torch."

 # Boltac unleashes the coins #

+# Boltac throws the magic detecting wand into the fount of all magic. #

+It explodes and shuts the portal.

+"My magic!
+You fool, you may have destroyed magic for this entire plane of existence."
+Alston cried.

+"GOOD!" thundered Boltac.

 # Asarah gives Boltac confidence to be king #